microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/beta/examples/Get-MgBetaIdentityGovernanceLifecycleWorkflowUserProcessingResultTaskProcessingResult.md

 Get-MgBetaIdentityGovernanceLifecycleWorkflowUserProcessingResultTaskProcessingResult -WorkflowId $workflowId -UserProcessingResultId $userProcessingResultId -Property "id,processingStatus,failureReason,subject,task"

 ```
-This example shows how to use the Get-MgBetaIdentityGovernanceLifecycleWorkflowUserProcessingResultTaskProcessingResult Cmdlet.
+This example will list the results of the tasks processed for a user in a workflow and select specific properties